 Please note that AP or IB credit is not accepted for Physics major introductory physics requirements (although some departments may accept it for their major requirements.)

-For most freshmen, it is useful to take at least one intro physics course before sophomore year (to gain college-level problem solving skills), and it is important to build up math skills, by taking multivariate calculus (Math 212) no later than the spring semester of the freshman year.
+For most freshmen, it is useful to take at least one intro physics course before sophomore year (to gain college-level problem solving skills), and it is important to build up math skills, by taking multivariate calculus (Math 212) as soon as feasible.
+However students who have not had the opportunity to take much math and physics before arriving at Duke are usually able to fill in gaps and complete their requirements in four years.
+Students are encouraged to consult the DUS to get recommendations matching their backgrounds.

 For Engineers: Physics 151L, 152L, and 153L